r-kish/Crypto-API-Automation/README.md

-# Crypto API Automation
+# Cryptocurrency API Automation

+The purpose of this project was to showcase the web scraping, and automation capabilities of Python.
+The value of cryptocurrency is constantly changing by the second, which makes the data associated with it an ideal subject to be analyzed using automated extraction.

+Data is extracted from the publicly accessible CoinMarketCap API.
+Data was captured in real-time, once per minute, over the course of 10 minutes.
+Code may be updated to accommodate any time interval and duration.

-### The following code is used to conduct the automated pull from the Cryptocurrency API:
+### The following code is used to conduct the automated data extraction from the Cryptocurrency API:
 ```
 def api_runner():
     global df